BluecodeA/100-days-of-code/log.md

 **Today's Progress**: 1 Intermediate Algorithm Scripting Challenge

 **Thoughts**: I started the 'Spinal Tap' challenge thinking it would be much easier.
 I think that underestimation caused me to waste a lot of time.
 Waste not as in doing nothing, but rather not doing things the way I should've.
 I changed my logic quite a few times without understanding what ALL where required and that robbed me of time needed to do more algorith challenges.

+### Day 13: January 16, 2017

+**Today's Progress**: 8 Intermediate Algorithm Scripting Challenges

+**Thoughts**: I missed coding yesterday caught up with other commitments, so I made up for it today by working extra time.